pozitronik/sinner/docs/modules.md

 * `--target-path`, `--target`: an image, a video file, or a directory with image files for processing.
 * `--output`, `--output-path`: a path (either a file or a directory) to save the processing result.
 If not provided, the resulting file will be saved near the target with an automatically generated filename.
 * `--many-faces`: if set to `true`, every frame processor in the processing chain will apply its magic to every face on every frame of the `target`.
 If set to `false`, only one face (the first one found, no heavy logic here) will be processed.
 Defaults to `false`.
+* `--less-output`: if set to `true` all console outputs from the 3rd party runtime models will be silenced.
+Those outputs usually contains parameters of self-configuration and other stuff, that you can skip without pain.
+Defaults to `true`.

 # FaceEnhancer: This module enhances faces on images
 * `--execution-provider`: this parameter specifies what kind of driver should be used to produce AI magic, and it depends on what your hardware and software capabilities.
 The `cpu` provider should fit as a basic choice, but any GPU-accelerated option is worth trying.
 Defaults to cpu.